ai2cm/fv3gfs-fortran/README.md

 ## Native tests

-The `--native` flag only runs tests intended to be run in a native environment (e.g. nix, bare metal, or inside a docker container).
+Some of the tests can be run in a native environment (e.g. nix, bare metal, or inside a docker container).
 A native environment is capable of running the file `FV3/fv3.exe`.

-Then, to run some simple tests execute
+After building the model inside of the `FV3` subdirectory, you can run these tests like this:

+    make test_native
+    # or manually
     pytest --native tests/pytest

+When using the makefile target, code coverages reports will be saved to the folder `coverage_<timestamp>`.

 ## Image tests